Child Custody Attorneys Serving Chesapeake & Hampton

 • A child needs consistent control and direction so don’t let the guilt you feel about the marriage breakdown interfere in how you discipline the children.
 Over-permissiveness, or not settling something or making something final or certain and being whim and impulse will interfere with the children’s healthy development.
 They need to know what is expected of them because they feel more secure when limits are set.
 They will get confused when adults seem to permit behavior that they know to be wrong.
 Children need leadership and authority and parents must be ready to say “No” when needed.

 Parental behavior has a great influence on the emotional adjustment of their children especially after the dissolution of a marriage.
-Here are the visitation guidelines have been found to be helpful to children:
+Here are the parenting time guidelines have been found to be helpful to children:

-• Visitation should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.
+• Parenting time should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.

 • Visits should not be limited to the children’s home alone unless otherwise decreed in unusual cases.
 It may include trips and outings elsewhere.

-• Visitation is a time for the parent and the children to be with each other to maintain strong relationships.
-If other people participate, it may dilute the parent-child experience during the visitation.
+• Parenting time is a time for the parent and the children to be with each other to maintain strong relationships.
+If other people participate, it may dilute the parent-child experience during the parenting time.
 It may also appear to the children that the visiting parent does not have time for them and does not care to give them undivided attention.

-• Depending on the children’s ages, health and interest, both parents may need to adjust the visitation schedule from time to time.
+• Depending on the children’s ages, health and interest, both parents may need to adjust the parenting time schedule from time to time.

 • Visiting parent should not think of places where to bring their children to amuse them particularly if they are young children.
 Doing some activities with children may add to the pleasure of a visit but involvement with the children is most important.
 Giving your time and yourself is more important than material things.
 Too many fun activities will probably not be appreciated by the child.
 Massive assault of special treats and gift-giving may annoy the other parent and it will give the children the wrong idea about life and what parents are for.